Eastern newt: Survival advantages

 Secretion of toxins through the skin protects the newt from predators, and should therefore not be handled with bare hands.
 The red colors of the adult newt also act as a warning sign for predators.
 Its ventral surface has poison glands, which makes predators reluctant to eat it.
+However, one study observed a Belted Kingfisher (Megaceryle alcyon) beat an eastern newt on a nest box 15 times before eating it.
 This special toxin is known as tetrodotoxin.
 Several studies have found that newt larvae increase the production of this toxin while in the presence of predators (dragonflies).
-Tetrodotoxin is known to cause muscle paralysis, skin irritation, and even death in predators.
+Tetrodotoxin is known to cause muscle paralysis, skin irritation, and even death in predators, although some mantis species have shown a resilience to this toxin, and predatory sunfish are not deterred by the toxin.
 The Eastern newt also has a greater tail depth and is capable of swimming quickly away from aquatic predators.

 Limb regeneration

 Eastern newts are able to regenerate their limbs that were lost to an injury.
 Forelimb regeneration has been considered to be close to the forelimb development; genes that play a role in forelimb regeneration are known to also be expressed in its developmental stages.
-In addition. they are capable of regenerating their spinal cord, heart, and other organs.
+In addition, they are capable of regenerating their spinal cord, heart, and other organs.
 This ability is thought to be related to their high levels of stem cells, which allow them to repair and regenerate damaged tissues.

 Conservation concerns

 Although eastern newts are widespread throughout North America, they, like many other species of amphibians, are increasingly threatened by several factors including habitat fragmentation, climate change, invasive species, over-exploitation, and emergent infectious diseases.
 The biodiversity of amphibians across the United States is considered to be threatened due to the loss of wetlands and furthermore, their connectivity; since the 1780s, more than 53% of wetlands in the United States have been lost.
 For example, a study found the toxicity of coal-tar pavement on eastern newts sublethal, decreasing their righting ability and swimming speed.
-Wild eastern newts are known hosts of Batrachochytrium dendrobatidis and Ranavirus.
+Wild eastern newts are known hosts of Batrachochytrium dendrobatidis and Ranavirus, as well as the mesomycetozoan Amphibiocystidium ranae.
 They are also highly susceptible to the newly emergent chytrid fungus Batrachochytrium salamandrivorans.